dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 First, we need to create a new ssh key pair which we'll use for cluster access
 ```
-# first we login to lxplus-cloud
+# let's login to lxplus-cloud
 ssh lxplus-cloud

 # create a new key, here we give the key the name cloud